zjruff/pnwtools/README.md

 ## Installation

-**Note: As of 8/21 the package is NOT YET available from PyPI.org.
-We are still getting the repository set up.**

-`pnwtools` is compatible with Python version >=3.8 and can be installed from the Python Package Index (PyPI) using `pip` like so:
+`pnwtools` is compatible with Python version 3.8 and can be installed from the Python Package Index (PyPI) using `pip` like so:

 ```